cloudamqp/erlang-packages/README.md

 CloudAMQP built erlang debian packages.
 Named `esl-erlang` for compability with `rabbitmq-server` which depends on esl-erlang (or erlang-base, but the multi-package approach is difficult).

-Building is done in [Dockerfile](./Dockerfile) and [GitHub Action](.github/workflows/build-all-and-upload.yml) uploads the packages to to PackageCloud.
+Building is done in [Dockerfile](./Dockerfile) and [GitHub Action](.github/workflows/build-all-and-upload.yml) uploads the packages to PackageCloud.

 Excluded erlang packages: